web-infra-dev/rsdoctor/CONTRIBUTING.md

 ## Benchmarking

-You can input `!bench` in the comment area of ​​the PR to do benchmarking on `rsbuild` (you need to have Collaborator and above permissions).
+You can input `!bench` in the comment area of ​​the PR to do benchmarking on `rsdoctor` (you need to have Collaborator and above permissions).

 You can focus on metrics related to build time and bundle size based on the comparison table output by comments to assist you in making relevant performance judgments and decisions.